 - Student Debt

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Rollins is ranked #208 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
-This puts it in the top 15% of all schools in the nation.
+Rollins is ranked #1,036 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.

 Is It Hard to Get Into Rollins?

 The acceptance rate at Rollins College is a competitive 61%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.

 At Rollins, the student to faculty ratio is an excellent 12 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at Rollins College is 100%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 87% tells us that most first-year, full-time students like Rollins College enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.